AnnaParulava/DataApproximation/README.md

 To get started install Visual Studio and start .sln file to use.
 To interact with the site, run the project on the web server.

 ## Usage
 You can use this project to get coefficients of linear regression line, quadratic regression line, correlation and determination.
-Moreover, you can calculate the average level of a given series.
+Moreover, you can calculate the average level of given series.

 ## Latest Version
 The changes are reflected in the comments.